infiniflow/ragflow/docs/guides/llm_api_key_setup.md

 ## Before Starting The System

 In **user_default_llm** of [service_conf.yaml](https://github.com/infiniflow/ragflow/blob/main/docker/service_conf.yaml), you need to specify LLM factory and your own _API_KEY_.
-RagFlow supports the flowing LLMs, with more coming in the pipeline:
+RAGFlow supports the flowing LLMs, with more coming in the pipeline:

 - [OpenAI](https://platform.openai.com/login?launch)
 - [Tongyi-Qianwen](https://dashscope.console.aliyun.com/model),